 We will spend time with you and your dog to assess your dog’s temperament and behaviour and how they will react in a variety of situations.
 Our first assessment will be conducted in a public park where there is some activity.
 The second assessment will be in an aged care home to check the dog’s reactions to environmental factors such as floor coverings and the presence of wheelchairs and trolleys.
 For more information please read the Caring Canine Companions Dog Assessment Brochure.

-Visits are generally of one hour or less and never more than two hours.
+Visits are generally between one hour and two hours.
 The needs of the residents and your reading your dog’s behaviour will determine the actual duration of a visit.
 Dogs may need shorter visits to get used to the facility for the first few visits.

 You can have more than one dog assessed, but for safety and control we ask that you visit with only one dog at a time.

-If you have a preference for a particular aged care facility, please let us know when you apply.
-We will make every effort to negotiate an arrangment with the facility manager.
-Otherwise we will match you to an aged care home near to where you live or let you choose one from our list of facilites that have expressed an interest in inviting a visitor.
+If you have a preference for a particular aged care home, please let us know when you apply.
+We will make every effort to find you a recipient match at the home of your choice.
+Otherwise we will match you to a recipient in an aged care home near to where you live or let you choose one from our list of aged care homes that have expressed an interest in inviting a visitor.

 Yes, while visiting you will be covered by the public liability insurance held by the Golden Retriever Club of SA Inc. As part of your induction we will arrange for you to sign an insurance declaration.